amisha1816/Semester-Capstone-Project/level.md

             group = self.all_sprites,
             collision_sprites = self.collision_sprites,
             trees = self.tree_sprites)  # creating instances of character class
+            farmer_market = self.farmer_market # 🌷

+    # farmer's market method 🌷
+    def farmer_market(self):
+        self.fm_active = not self.fm_active # allows us to switch our farmer's market on and off with the farmer's market method

     def adding_to_inventory(self,thing):
         self.character.crop_stuff[thing] += 1 # crop_stuff is inventory dictionary i made in character.py --> here we are increasing the number of that good